What is Stalking?

 When hurtful or damaging information is made public, your first reaction may be to withdraw.
 But that’s what your stalker wants.
 They will then try to move in, to offer support and comfort.

-But don’t turn to your stalker for comfort, even if he seems to be the most sympathetic person in your life.
-Instead, do your best to stay strong and maintain your social circle.
+But don’t turn to the person who is stalking you for comfort, even if they seem to be the most sympathetic person in your life.
+Instead, do your best to stay strong and maintain your social circle and support network.